wmglab-duke/ascent/docs/source/Running_ASCENT/Usage.md

 `python run tidy_samples <list of sample indices>`

+### `scripts/build_from_input.py`

+You can organize your configuration files within the input directory.
+This will ensure repeatability for your runs by separating the input and output files for ASCENT.
+To use this configuration, create a directory `/input/<input_name>`, such as `/input/tutorial`.
+Place your image files in this directory as normal.
+Then create subfolders called `/runs`, `/samples`, `/models`, and `/sims`.
+Place your configuration JSON files in these folders respective to the configuration file type.
+In your `/runs` JSON files, instead of specifying integer indices for the sample, model, and sim files, use the file names from the subfolders.
+For example, the "sample" key in `/input/runs/run_tutorial.json` can have the value "sample_tutorial.json", which will specify the file `/input/<input_name>/samples/sample_tutorial.json` as the sample configuration json for this run.
+Unique integers will be created for these configuration files in the appropriate ASCENT configuration directories, and a new rungroup called
+<input_name> will be created for the runs.
+Run this script from your `"ASCENT_PROJECT_PATH"`.
+Files to remove are specified within the python script.

+`python run build_from_input <input_name>`

 ### `scripts/compare.py`

 This script will compare two folders in the `/samples` directory and